GeoRouv/iris-flower-classification/README.md

 shuffled before splitting in order to eliminate the possibility of any initial structure in the dataset.

-- For every observation in the test set, its distance was calculated from all observations in the training set.
-For this report, 3 different distances were used in this step, to account for and report on the sensitivity of each distance metric:
+- For every observation in the test set, its distance is calculated from all observations in the training set.
+For this priject, 3 different distances were used in this step, to account for and report on the sensitivity of each distance metric:
   - Euclidean distance
   - Manhattan distance
   - Jaccard distance of sample sets

+- 5-fold Cross Validation was implemented to obtain the percentage of correct classification as a function of the number of nearest neighbours, for the different k values and distance metrics.
+The method for cross validation is generalized so as to accept a user-defined parameter of the number of groups that a given data sample is to be split into; for this report, 5 was chosen.